Allyson Y. Schwartz

 Schwartz was instrumental in the passage of landmark health reform legislation, authoring key provisions such as the ban on pre-existing condition exclusions for children and increased access to primary care.

-Schwartz earned a B.A. from Simmons College, and a Master of Social Service (MSS) from Bryn Mawr College.
-She is married, has two grown sons, a daughter-in-law, and a 2 ½-year-old granddaughter.
+Schwartz earned a B.A. from Simmons College, and a Master of Social Service from Bryn Mawr College.
+She is married, has two grown sons, two daughters-in-law, and a 6-year-old granddaughter.